Inferring system parameters from the bursts of the accretion-powered pulsar IGR J17498-2921: Results

 We revisit here the choice to omit the $\alpha$-values from the model-observation comparison.
-The measured values are generally derived from the persistent flux of the observation in which they occurred (see Table \ref{tab:s1808_bursts}); this quantity may not cover the entire interval from the previous burst.
-Furthermore, for some events the inferred recurrence time may be subject to uncertainties from the number of missed bursts since the previous event.
 Also in Table \ref{tab:s1808_bursts} we compare the measured $\alpha$-values with the calculation incorporating both the model-predicted recurrence time (since the previous burst, whether observed or predicted) and the variations in the persistent flux over the entire interval (according to our flux model).
 We calculated the $\alpha$-values and propagated the uncertainties using routines from the {\sc concord} suite of tools \cite[]{concord22}.
 We note that the measured values substantially underestimate the model-informed values, which further supports our choice (at least in this case) to omit them from the likelihood calculation.